CG Principle

 On the date of the Annual General Meeting

 Before commencing the meeting, the Chairman of the Meeting introduces the Board of Directors, Management Team, auditors, and legal advisors to the Meeting and then the Secretary to the Meeting explains all rules and regulations applicable to the Meeting, including the counting methods for voting in each agenda.
 The Chairman allows attendees to give opinions or suggestions, and ask queries in each agenda.
-After that, the Chairman and the management team answers/explains on those matters, then, the Chairman proceeds the voting of each agenda in consecutive order by providing scrutineers/inspectors to count and or validate the votes without adding new agenda that has not been notified to the shareholders in advance, except the Meeting resolves that the order of the meeting agenda should be changed with the votes of at least two-third (2/3) of the total shareholders who attend the meeting.
+After that, the Chairman and the management team answers/explains on those matters, then, the Chairman proceeds the voting of each agenda in consecutive order by providing scrutineers/inspectors to count and/or validate the votes without adding new agenda that has not been notified to the shareholders in advance, except the Meeting resolves that the order of the meeting agenda should be changed with the votes of at least two-thirds (2/3) of the total shareholders who attend the meeting.

 The Company will inform all shareholders of the meeting resolutions via the SET’s available channels immediately on the meeting date.
 The meeting’s minutes will be compiled with key information covered, while questions and comments will also be recorded.
 The meeting’s resolutions will be disclosed on the Company’s website and will be submitted to the SET within 14 days from the meeting date, while the minutes will be kept at the Company’s office premises.

-The Board of Directors recognizes basic rights of all shareholders (natural persons, juristic persons or institutional investors), including institutional investors and ensures that all shareholders’ rights are protected as well as fairly treated.
-Each shareholder would receive adequate information on the date and time of the Annual General Meeting.
-The Company distributes the invitation letter to the Annual General Meeting, relevant documents, and the agendas prior to the meeting within the timeframe required by laws, and also provides supporting documents for the meeting 30 days prior to the meeting date on the website (www.ifscapthai.com) under “Investor Relations”, and the invitation letters and supporting documents will be distributed to all shareholders at least 21 days prior to the meeting date, enabling them to have sufficient information and time to study it beforehand.
-Besides, every year shareholders will be given an opportunity to propose an agenda and nominate candidate (s) to be elected as the Company’s directors in advance within a period specified period.
-Shareholders also have equal rights in examining the Company’s operations and providing opinions and suggestions on each agenda.
-The minutes of the Meeting will be perfectly prepared for shareholders’ traceability.
+The Board of Directors recognizes the fundamental rights of all shareholders (natural persons, juristic persons, and institutional investors), and ensures that all shareholders’ rights are protected and fairly treated.
+Every shareholder shall receive all details of the meeting date, meeting agenda, and supporting documents in advance as required by law.
+The Company distributes the invitation letter to the Annual General Meeting (“AGM”) together with all relevant documents, both Thai and English versions, at least 21 days before the meeting date, and also provides the invitation letter to the AGM on the Company’s website (www.ifscapthai.com) at least 28 days before the meeting date under “Investor Relations” to ensure shareholders have sufficient information and time to study agenda items beforehand.
+Furthermore, every year the Company allows shareholders to propose the meeting agenda and to nominate candidate(s) to be elected as the Company’s directors within a specified period.
+Every shareholder also holds equal rights in examining the Company’s operations and expressing opinions and suggestions on each agenda.
+The meeting minutes shall be prepared accurately and completely for shareholders’ traceability.

-The Company places importance on the rights of all stakeholders of the Company following the deserved rights of receiving equal and fair treatment, as well as not taking actions which might violate the rights of stakeholders.
-The Company intended to use the Anti-Corruption Policy approved by the Board of Directors as well as the process of the corruption risk assessment as a guideline for all Directors, Management, Staff and external parties to oppose all forms of corruption.
-Moreover, the Fraud Prevention Policy & Procedures are established to facilitate the development of controls that will aid in the detection and prevention of fraud against IFS Capital (Thailand) Public Company (“IFS”) Limited and to promote consistent organizational behavior by providing guidelines and assigning responsibility for the development of controls and conduct of investigations.
-IFS adopts a zero-tolerance approach to fraud and will not accept any dishonest or fraudulent acts committed by internal and external stakeholders (further details shown in “Corporate Governance” or “the Anti-Corruption Policy” on the Company’s website).
-In 2023, the Company has been recertified as a member by the Thai Private Sector Collective Action Against Corruption (CAC) for another 3 years, from 30th December 2023 to 30th December 2026.
-Thus, The roles of stakeholders can be summarized as follows:
+The Company places importance on the rights of all stakeholders of the Company following the deserved rights to receive equal and fair treatment and refraining from taking actions that might violate the rights of stakeholders.
+Under the corporate governance principles, the Company is committed to implementing the Anti-Corruption Policy approved by the Board of Directors and the corruption risk assessment process as a guideline for all directors, executives, employees, and external parties for practices.
+Moreover, the Fraud Prevention Policy & Procedures are established to facilitate the development of controls that will aid in the detection and prevention of fraud against IFS Capital (Thailand) Public Company Limited (“IFS”) and to promote consistent organizational behavior by providing guidelines and assigning responsibility for the development of controls and conduct of investigations.
+IFS adopts a zero-tolerance approach to fraud and will not accept any dishonest or fraudulent acts committed by internal and external stakeholders (further details shown in “Corporate Governance” or “Anti–Corruption Policy” on the Company’s website).
+The Company has been recertified as a member by the Thai Private Sector Collective Action Against Corruption (CAC) for another 3 years, from 30th December 2023 to 30th December 2026.

 Shareholders